openstack/cinder/doc/source/configuration/block-storage/drivers/lenovo-driver.rst

 ======================================

-The ``LenovoFCDriver`` and ``LenovoISCSIDriver`` Cinder drivers allow Lenovo S3200 or S2200 arrays to be used for block storage in OpenStack deployments.
+The ``LenovoFCDriver`` and ``LenovoISCSIDriver`` Cinder drivers allow Lenovo S-Series arrays to be used for block storage in OpenStack deployments.

 System requirements